Wednesday, July 30, 2008

 Timber Sawmills Defined Bend Oregon's Early Development

-Around the turn of the 20th century, trappers, ranchers, and loggers carved out a living near the town thatshevlin_hixon_mill.jpg eventually became the Deschutes County Seat.
+Around the turn of the 20th century, trappers, ranchers, and loggers carved out a living near the town that eventually became the Deschutes County Seat.
 Then as now, Bend is the commercial, retail, and service center for a region that nearly stretches from the Washington State line to the California border.
 With the arrival of a rail line to Bend in 1911, lumber and agricultural products could be economically shipped to outside markets.

 By the 1920's three mills operated by Shevlin-Hixon and two operated by Brooks-Scanlon dominated the local economy and brought significant population and employment growth.
 By the 1950's, timber resources began to show signs of strain, when Shevlin-Hixon closed all three mills and sold its Central Oregon holdings to Brooks-Scanlon.
 In an effort to better utilize the declining supply of wood fiber, timber companies diversified into moldings, particleboard and plywood manufacturing during the 1960s and 70s.